-To obtain a baseline, we first run the rating prediction experiment on the global group of 65,132 users and report results of the error measures in the first row of Table 4.
-To study the influence of both, the different mainstreaminess definitions and mainstreaminess levels on recommendation performance, we then create subsets of users for each combination of mainstreaminess measure and country with at least 1,000 users.1 To this end, we split the users in each country into three (almost) equally sized subsets according to their mainstreaminess value: low corresponds to users in the lower 3-quantile (tertile) w.r.t. the respective mainstreaminess definition, mid and high, respectively, to the mid and upper tertile.
+in each country into three (almost) equally sized subsets according to their mainstreaminess value: low corresponds to users in the lower 3-quantile (tertile) w.r.t. the respective mainstreaminess definition, mid and high, respectively, to the mid and upper tertile.
 In the individual experiments, all refers to the group of all users in each considered country, low only to the users in the lower 3-quantile (tertile) w.r.t. the respective mainstreaminess definition, mid and high defined analogously.
 Further, conducting the same experiment on all users in each country (user set all) allows for a comparison of a pure mainstreaminess filtering approach versus a combination of mainstreaminess filtering and demographic (country) filtering.

-4.3 Results and Discussion
+5.2 Results and Discussion

-Table 4 shows the error measures (RMSE and MAE) for different definitions and levels of mainstreaminess, averaged over all considered countries (cf. Subsection 4.1), RMSE and MAE weighted by the number of users in the respective country.
+Table 9 shows the error measures (RMSE and MAE) for different definitions and levels of mainstreaminess, averaged over all considered countries (cf. Subsection 2.4), RMSE and MAE weighted by the number of users in the respective country.
 In the following discussion, we concentrate on RMSE since it is more common and considers larger differences between predicted and true ratings disproportionately more severe than smaller ones.